saymrwulf/uhd/notes.md

-2019-08-20T20:40:00 - Minor doc updates: linking to article on quantization (uhd) 2019-08-20T07:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2019-08-20T20:59:00 - Minor doc updates: linking to article on quantization (uhd)
+2019-08-20T20:40:00 - Minor doc updates: linking to article on quantization (uhd) 2019-08-20T07:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2019-08-20T20:59:00 - Minor doc updates: linking to article on quantization (uhd) 2019-08-20T20:43:00 - Implementing approach from a new paper read last night (uhd)